CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-3--Substitution-and-J.lagda.md

   → test-identical (subst-from-J B p) (subst B p)
 ```

-There's a very subtle point here that we would like to mention.
+There's a very subtle point here that is worth mentioning.
 In the
 above definition, we used ``J`` to define an element of `B y` given
 that we already had an element `b : B x`.
 But we could also have used
 ``J`` to define the function `B x → B y` in its entirety.